lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

 Separation of concerns dictates that your JavaScript be in it's own file and linked in the header, so make sure you wrap it up!

 ##Event Handlers - How the Browser Responds
-Once we have declared what events the browswer should be listening for and tied them to certain elements in the DOM, we need to write functions for how the broswer should response.
+Once we have declared what events the browswer should be listening for and tied them to certain elements in the DOM, we need to write functions for how the broswer should respond.
 In most of the examples above, we have included an anonymous function called a callback function, but it is much better practice to use a named function.

 #### Callback Functions